-For calculating diluted earnings per share, earnings and the average number of shares are adjusted to take into account the effects of potential ordinary shares, which during reported periods derive from warrants issued to employees and the Chairman of the Board.
-The dilution from the warrants are based on a calculation of how many shares could hypothetically have been purchased during the period with the exercise price and the value of the remaining services in accordance with IFRS 2 Share-based Payment.
-The shares that could not have been purchased lead to dilution.
-Furthermore, the number of warrants, and thereby shares, that would be exercised if the degree of fulfillment of the vesting conditions that exist at the end of the current period would also exist at the end of the vesting period are included.
-Potential ordinary shares are seen as diluting only during periods when it leads to a lower gain or greater loss per share.
+For calculating earnings per share after dilution, earnings and the average number of shares are adjusted to take into account the effects of potential ordinary shares, which during reported periods derive from warrants issued to employees and the Chairman of the Board.
+The dilution from the warrants is based on a calculation of how many shares could hypothetically have been purchased during the period at the exercise price and the value of the remaining services in accordance with IFRS 2 Share-based Payment.
+Those shares that could not be acquired result in dilution.
+That number of warrants, and thus shares, that would have been vested if that degree of satisfaction of the vesting conditions applicable at the end of the current reporting period also applied at the end of the vesting period are also included.
+Potential ordinary shares are considered as diluting only during periods when it leads to a lower gain or greater loss per share.